thraxil/waggle/gameBehavior.md

 Action: User selects the right pollen

 Result: A success sound plays.
-An led light on the LED strip comes on.
+Two led lights on the LED strip comes on.
 A new pattern begins and the game loop chooses a new random goal.

 Action: User selects the wrong pollen.